-iDevices, be they iPhone, iPad, iPod or iMac have an unbelievable acceptance by consumers around the globe.
-They’re perceived as everything that anybody could ever want and more – all that & a bag of chips.
+iDevices, be they iPhone, iPad, iPod or iMac have an unbelievable acceptance by consumers around the globe – jailbreak makes them even more appealing.
+Even in stock standard form, they’re perceived as everything that anybody could ever want and more – all that & a bag of chips.

 Here’s a bit of enlightment for ya – you know what this is?